xUmutKx/LyricsForPoweramp/docs/guide.md

       You can add custom Lrclib server URLs.
 The app will route subsequent requests to the specified servers.
     - #### Active Lrclib API
       This displays the primary API server currently handling all requests.
 Only one can be active at a time; secondary fallbacks are not supported.

+      **IMPORTANT**: It's recommended to use Default API for faster and reliable lyrics search operations.

 - ### Lyrics Editor
     - #### AI Provider Settings